Skip to main content

 Event Text

-The following information was provided by the Oregon Health Authority via email:
+The following information was provided by Arizona Department of Health Services (the Department) via email:

 A Medical Event may indicate potential problems in a medical facility's use of radioactive materials.
 It does not necessarily result in harm to the patient.